 John is a member of the Nebraska State Bar Association, which he has served as a member of the House of Delegates, and as Chairman of its Committees on Specialization, Nebraska Securities Law, and Ways, Means and Planning.
 He is a member of the Iowa State Bar Association and its Corporate Counsel Section and the Omaha Bar Association.
 He has served on the Lawyers Council of The Bankers Roundtable, Washington, D.C., and its predecessor, the Association of Bank Holding Companies.
-John has been listed in Chambers USA, America’s Leading Lawyers for Business(© 2013).
-He has also been listed in The Best Lawyers in America® since 1993 and Great Plains Super Lawyers (© 2013).
-In 2011, He was designated by Best Lawyers in America as the Mergers & Acquisitions Lawyer of the Year in Omaha.
+Since 1993, he has been selected by his peers for inclusion in Best Lawyers and Great Plains Super Lawyers.
+John has also been listed in Chambers USA.

 John has presented at or chaired programs held by BankDirector, Baird Holm LLP, the University of Nebraska College of Law, the Nebraska Department of Banking and Finance, NCLE, Inc., and the Community Banking Institute.

 - New York University School of Law, LL.B., 1967